avidreder/node-ts-starter/README.md

   auto-fixable and reports the rest of them to you.
 - `yarn lint:check` -> Checks for linting errors using eslint.
 This is typically only invoked by the CI/CD pipeline.
+- `yarn check` -> Checks and autofixes both formatting and linting
 - `yarn start` -> Runs the code.
 This only works if the code was bundled before ;).
 - `yarn test` -> Tests your codebase.
 Basic tests are created for both major common approaches of putting tests beside the source code as well as putting